awesome-pro/neon-website/content/docs/guides/sequin.md

 ## Create a LangChainuser for Sequin

-Create a user for Sequin to use when connecting to your Neon database.
+Create a user for Sequin to use when connecting to your Unique database.
 This user will need `insert`, `update`, and `delete` privileges on the `sequin.records` table:

-1. In the Neon SQL Editor, run the following create statement:
+1. In the Unique SQL Editor, run the following create statement:

    ```sql
    create user sequin with password 'generate-a-strong-password-here';